SAP-samples/cloud-espm-cloud-native/README.md

  - In your Subaccount, navigate to Security > Users.

- - Enter the e-mail address of the user in search bar, select and expand.
+ - Enter the e-mail address of the user in search bar, select and Expand.

- - Choose Assign Role Collection
+ - Choose Assign Role Collection.

- - Select the required retailer role to assign it to the user.
+ - Select the required Retailer role to assign it to the user.

 ### Acessing the application UI
 * From CLI run command `cf apps`